ramyaswati/Conde-Nest-sample-app/README.md

   * **Dockerfile** - A **DSL** containing all the definitions to build an image.
 Think `source code`.
   * **Image** - A frozen, immutable snapshot/template for creating containers.
 Think `Class`.
   * **Container** - A running instance of an image.
 Think `Object`.

 There are obviously a lot more going on here, but to pop out of the analogy: The **images**, of course, contains the source code, libraries, dependencies, tools and commands necessary to execute an app or service.
 We describe all of them in the `Dockerfile`.
-Quite interestingly, you'll often source your own image from another **base image** such as `ubuntu` or `node` or `python`.
+Quite interestingly, you'll often source from another **base image** such as `ubuntu` or `node` or `python` in your own image.
 Furthermore, people can also use **your own image as their base image**.
 What's left to do is use and run them.

 A **container** is ultimately a **running image**.
 They are guaranteed to absolutely behave exactly the same way in anybody's machine no matter if they're using `Windows` or `Mac`... for as long as they have `Docker` installed.
 And that is (one of the) power of containerization. :package: